 Ever taken a random word and said it enough times that it started to sound foreign?
 Take the word "foreign," for example.
 Foreign.
 What kind of a word is that?
 Foreign, foreign, foreign.
 I went to a foreign country.
 She was versed in foreign affairs.
 The Foreign Exchange Services provides foreign currency exchange rates.
 Our foreign policy negatively impacts foreign relations.
 We depend upon foreign and domestic oil sources.
 The most popular foreign language at universities is now Arabic.
 The Veterans of Foreign Wars.
 Foreign embassy.
 Foreign exchange student.
 A foreign object in one's eye.

-This whole train of thought has made me so self-conscious, I can barely bring myself to write this Salon entry, which I guess is going to be about writing Salon entries, unless I manage to get side-tracked before I'm through.
+This whole train of thought has made me so self-conscious, I can barely bring myself to write this Salon essay, which I guess is going to be about writing Salon essays, unless I manage to get side-tracked before I'm through.
 Not much chance of that, though, because like I said, who doesn't like talking about himself?

 Ah, the hell with it.
 You get the point.

-Editor's Note: Now that I think about it, as I reflect on the reflecting I've done here, there aren't any female voices in Eclectica's Salon.
-Anyone out there who wants to help change that before Susan Estrich starts coming after ME?
+Note: Now that I think about it, as I reflect on the reflecting I've done here, there aren't any female voices in Eclectica's Salon.
+Anyone out there who wants to help change that before Susan Estrich starts coming after me?